Trump plan to cut $15B in spending squeaks through House

 Some GOP moderates also worry that they're casting a difficult-to-explain vote to cut CHIP funding in the run-up to November's midterm elections.

 "I don't think the vote's intended for people in swing districts," said Rep. Ryan Costello, R-Pa.
+Nineteen Republicans, mostly moderates, opposed the bill.
+No Democrats voted for it.

+President Donald Trump is the first President to employ the so-called rescissions tool since the Clinton administration.
+The obscure process is one of the few ways around the Senate filibuster, though other parliamentary problems could await in that chamber — even if resistance from moderates and Republicans on the Appropriations Committee can be overcome.

 The nonpartisan Congressional Budget Office weighed in Thursday to estimate that the measure — pushed largely by White House budget director Mick Mulvaney and No. 2 House Republican Kevin McCarthy of California — would only cut the deficit by $1.1 billion over the coming decade.
 That's because most of the cuts wouldn't affect the deficit at all since CBO doesn't give deficit credit for cutting money that would never have been spent.